Dr. Jane Vaynman

 NSWG

-Dr. Jane Vaynman is an Assistant Professor of Political Science at Temple University, and was previously the Associate Director of the Institute for Security and Conflict Studies and Research Assistant Professor at the Elliott School of International Affairs, George Washington University.
+Dr. Jane Vaynman is an Assistant Professor of Strategic Studies at the School of Advanced International Studies (SAIS) at Johns Hopkins University.
+She previously held positions at Temple University and George Washington University.
 She is also the Co-founder of the Nuclear Studies Research Initiative.
 She is known for her expertise in security cooperation between adversarial states and the design of arms control agreements.

-Dr. Jane Vaynman is an Assistant Professor of Political Science at Temple University.
+Dr. Jane Vaynman is an Assistant Professor of Strategic Studies at the School of Advanced International Studies (SAIS) at Johns Hopkins University.

-Dr. Vaynman’s work focuses on security cooperation between adversarial states, the design of arms control agreements, and the nuclear non-proliferation regime.
+Dr. Vaynman’s work focuses on security cooperation between adversarial states, the design of arms control agreements, and the effects of technology on patterns of international cooperation and competition.

 She received her Ph.D. in Political Science from Harvard University and B.A. in International Relations from Stanford University.